Concordat of Worms: Worms

 The Emperor received the papal legates in Worms with due ceremony, where he awaited the outcome of the negotiations which appear to have actually taken place in nearby Mainz, which was hostile territory to Henry.
 As such, he had to communicate via messenger to keep up with events.
 Abbot Ekkehard of Aura chronicles that discussions took over a week to conclude.
 On 8 September, he met the papal legates and their final agreements were codified for publication.

-Although a possible compromise solution had already been received from England, this does not seem to have ever been considered in depth, probably on account of it containing an oath of Homage between Emperor and Pope, which been a historical sticking point in earlier negotiations.
-The papal delegation was led by Cardinal bishop Lamberto Scannabecchi of Ostia, the future Pope Honorius II.
+Although a possible compromise solution had already been received from England, this does not seem to have ever been considered in depth, probably on account of it containing an oath of Homage between emperor and pope, which had been a historical sticking point in earlier negotiations.
+The papal delegation was led by Cardinal Bishop Lamberto Scannabecchi of Ostia (the future Pope Honorius II).

 Both sides studied previous negotiations between them, including those from 1111, which were considered to have created precedent.
-On 23 September 1122, papal and imperial delegates signed a series of documents on the outside the walls of Worms.
+On 23 September 1122, papal and imperial delegates signed a series of documents outside the walls of Worms.
 There was insufficient room in the city for the number of attendees and watchers.
-Adalbert, Archbishop of Mainz wrote to Calixtus of how complex the negotiations had been, given that, as he said, Henry regarded the powers he was being asked to renounce as being hereditary in the Imperial throne.
+Adalbert of Mainz wrote to Calixtus of how complex the negotiations had been, given that, as he said, Henry regarded the powers he was being asked to renounce as being hereditary in the Imperial throne.
 It is probable that what was eventually promulgated was the result of almost every word being carefully considered.
 The main difference between what was to be agreed at Worms and previous negotiations were the concessions from the pope.

 Concordat

 The agreements come to at Worms were in the nature of both concessions and assurances to the other party.
 Henry, on oath before God, the apostles and the church renounced his right to invest bishops and abbots with ring and crosier, and opened ecclesiastical appointments in his realm to canonical elections, regno vel imperio.
 He also recognised the traditional extent and boundaries of the papal patrimony as a legal entity rather than one malleable to the emperor.
-Henry promised to return to the church those lands rightfully belonging to the church seized by himself or his father to the church; furthermore, he will assist the pope in regaining those that were taken by others, and "he will do the same thing for all other churches and princes, both ecclesiastical and lay".
-If the pope requests Imperial assistance, he will receive it, and the church comes to the empire for justice, it will be treated fairly.
+Henry promised to return to the church those lands rightfully belonging to the church seized by himself or his father to the church; furthermore, he would assist the pope in regaining those that were taken by others, and "he will do the same thing for all other churches and princes, both ecclesiastical and lay".
+If the pope requested Imperial assistance, he would receive it, and if the church came to the empire for justice, it would be treated fairly.
 He also swore to abstain from "all investiture by ring and staff", marking the end of an ancient imperial tradition.